Armed Forces Veteran Friendly

 This is important in helping ex-forces to get the best care and treatment.

-If you are a veteran patient, please let us know that you have served so that we can make sure that we understand your health needs.
+If you are a veteran patient, please let us know you have served so we can ensure we understand your health needs.

 Top tips for veterans